5dlabs/cto-parallel-test/docs/.taskmaster/docs/task-6/acceptance-criteria.md

 - [ ] Header displays correctly
 - [ ] Footer at bottom of page
 - [ ] Product cards display in grid
-- [ ] Buttons and links styled with MUI
+- [ ] Buttons and links styled with shadcn/ui and Tailwind CSS
 - [ ] Cart icon shows badge
 - [ ] Responsive on mobile (< 768px)